Jodi Huisentruit's apartment

 Theories

-One theory suggests that Jodi was being stalked.
+One popular theory is that Huisentruit was being stalked.
 In the months before her disappearance, she reportedly expressed concerns that she was being followed.
-However, detectives have expressed scepticism about this theory.
+However, detectives have expressed skepticism about this theory.

 If someone was following her, then it stands to reason that they would have known her schedule.
 In other words, they would have expected her to leave before 3.30 a.m.